Hidden Markov Models and the Bayes Filter in Categorical Probability

-Here, we develop the categorical version of an existing recursion formula for the Bayes smoothers $\smoothB{n}{t}$ in terms of the Bayes filters $\filtB{t}$.
-This is known as \newterm{fixed-interval smoothing}~\cite[Section 8.6]{bar2004estimation}, in reference to the time interval for the observation sequence being fixed.
-As with the recursion formulas for the Bayes filter considered in \Cref{sec:BayesFilter}, this reduces the complexity to linear in $n$ and $t$.
+Here, we develop the categorical version of \newterm{fixed-interval smoothing}, an existing recursion formula for the Bayes smoothers $\smoothB{n}{t}$ in terms of the Bayes filters $\filtB{t}$~\cite[Section 8.6]{bar2004estimation}.
+Its name refers to the time interval for the observation sequence being fixed.
+As with the recursion formulas for the Bayes filter from \Cref{sec:BayesFilter}, the complexity reduces to linear in $n$ and $t$.

 \begin{prop}[Fixed-interval smoother] The following backwards recursion formula for $\smoothB{n}{t}$ holds true for all $t\in \left[0,n\right]$:

 where $X_{n+1} = \monUnit$, meaning that $\smoothB{n}{n+1} = \discard_{Y_{\left[n\right]}}$ and $f_{n+1} = \discard_{X_n}$. \end{prop}